upcmd/updocs-content/logs/c0115_vvvvv.md

     scope[local] merged: {
+      "jerry": "this is jerry in global",
       "tom": "tom2 created in subtask2",
-      "up_runtime_task_layer_number": 2,
+      "up_runtime_task_layer_number": 2
-      "jerry": "this is jerry in global"
     }